 - Thoroughly inspect every product before selling or delivering to customers.

 - Run a test for all developed software and send out a beta test version to outsiders before its official release.

 Cost reduction goals are usually set by employees in charge of organizational spending.
 These goals aim at reducing spending and redirecting funds to other important departments.

 - Reduce utilities by contacting utility providers and asking for a free audit of the building, and seek suggestions, lower costs, or free upgrades.

-- Do a contract review and higher vendors that offer the same services at a cheaper rate.
+- Do a contract review and hire vendors that offer the same services at a cheaper rate.